stlartworks/stlartworks.github.io/yop-tax-credits.md

 mega-cta-button-text-url:  mailto:info@stlartworks.org
 ---

 St. Louis ArtWorks is proud to offer State of Missouri Youth Opportunities Program (YOP) Tax Credits to our contributors.
-Please specify that you would like to utilize tax credits upon making your donation (minimum of $500 donation).
+Please specify that you would like to utilize these tax credits upon making your donation.

 ## Youth Opportunities Program (YOP) Tax Credits